UtaUtaUtau/straycat/README.md

 # straycat
  Yet another WORLD-based UTAU resampler.

-### Other versions

-Astel has made a server version that works with both UTAU and OpenUtau.
-It may render faster than regular straycat.
-You can get it [over here.](https://github.com/Astel123457/straycat)

 # How to use (development version)
  You need to have Python installed.
 This was made using Python 3.8.10.